O-Fitz/CHAS_Competition2022/README.md

 ## About
 This is a 2D platformer game built in Java.

 Created by:
--Oliver Fitzgerald
+- Oliver Fitzgerald
--Alex Bryan
+- Alex Bryan
--Alex Armes
+- Alex Armes

 ## How To Download

 Download the binary from this [link](https://github.com/O-Fitz/CHAS_Competition2022/releases/download/untagged-795dd4322da8cf5c2bd0/PlatformerGame.zip)

 Extract if from the zip file

-Windows - run the .bat file or run the game from the command line - `java -jar Game.jar` Linux - run the game from the command line - `java -jar Game.jar`
+Windows - run the .bat file or run the game from the command line - `java -jar Game.jar`

+Linux - run the game from the command line - `java -jar Game.jar`